miabbott/miabbott.github.io/_posts/2019-01-22-silverblue-day-1.md

 you are encouraged to read (and contribute to!) the [Silverblue documenation](https://docs.fedoraproject.org/en-US/fedora-silverblue/), the upstream documentation for the various projects and come ask questions in the [Silverblue Discourse site](https://discussion.fedoraproject.org/c/desktop/silverblue).

+If you have questions or comments about the content, please reach out to me on [Twitter](https://twitter.com/rageear) and if you have found any errors or have suggested improvements, you can open an issue/PR on the [source repo](https://github.com/miabbott/miabbott.github.io).